brentmac94/ISQA-3420-A1/UseCases.md

 **Preconditions:**
   - Relevant file/package information is in the NIST Vulnerability database
-  - Should you include that the scanner provides proper license information?
+  - Scanner provides proper OSS license information
   - License and Vulnerability database is current and up to date

 **Main Success Scenario:** Corporate Manager receives accurate and valid license and vulnerability information for the requested project packages